harelba/q/mkdocs/docs/index.md

 All sqlite3 SQL constructs are supported, including joins across files (use an alias for each table).
 Take a look at the [limitations](#limitations) section below for some rarely-used use cases which are not fully supported.

 ### Query
-Each parameter that q gets is a full SQL query.
-All queries are executed one after another, outputing the results to standard output.
-Note that data loading is done only once, so when passing multiple queries on the same command-line, only the first one will take a long time.
-The rest will starting running almost instantanously, since all the data will already have been loaded.
-Remeber to double-quote each of the queries - Each parameter is a full SQL query.
+q gets a full SQL query as a parameter.
+Remember to double-quote the query.

+Historically, q supports multiple queries on the same command-line, loading each data file only once, even if it is used by multiple queries on the same q invocation.
+This is still supported.
+However, due to the new automatic-caching capabilities, this is not really required.
+Activate caching, and a cache file will be automatically created for each file. q Will use the cache behind the scenes in order to speed up queries.
+The speed up is extremely significant, so consider using caching for large files.

 Any standard SQL expression, condition (both WHERE and HAVING), GROUP BY, ORDER BY etc. are allowed.

 JOINs are supported and Subqueries are supported in the WHERE clause, but unfortunately not in the FROM clause for now.
 Use table aliases when performing JOINs.